colinhartigan/blog/content/posts/hello.md

 # Hi

 If you're reading this, congratulations!
-I'm not planning on telling anyone about this for a while so either you found it _all by yourself_, you solved the puzzle, or I eventually folded.
+I'm not planning on telling anyone about this for a while so either you found it all by yourself, you solved the puzzle, or I eventually folded.

 I'm starting a blog.
 It totally feels like I'm bandwagoning Hudson and Eric on their awesome blogs (www.grillhudson.com and Eric's _Taipei Tales_ newsletter) but I do love the idea of having a a record and reflection of what's going on in my life.